MGM might pay $800 million in Las Vegas shooting settlement

 Eglet said talks are ongoing with MGM Resorts attorneys, and that he was aware the company would make its report to the SEC.

-Eglet said he reviewed the SEC document on Thursday and agreed that a settlement needs to be reached within a year.
+Eglet said he reviewed the SEC document on Thursday and agreed that a settlement should be reached within a year.

 Company spokeswoman Debra DeShong said progress has been made after multiple mediation sessions over several months.